 Quinn stabbed his salad with his fork but did nothing with it.
 “No,” he answered her.
 “Searan probably doesn’t have a file.
 But you do.
 And I didn’t see anything about people dying.
 Just the prior.
-Two years in Leavenworth.
-But nothing about the case.
-What was that about?”
+Two years inside but nothing about the case.
+Why would the records be sealed?”

 He looked at his salad.
-He pushed himself up from the table with a grunt and walked the way very large men do to the cashier.
+He pushed himself up from the table with a grunt and wobbled to the cashier the way big men do after eating.

-“Nobody calls me Axl,” he said on the way to the car.
-“My grandma calls me Miguel.
+“Nobody calls me Orlando,” he said on the way to the car.
+“Except my grandma.
 Everybody else calls me Quinn.
 Have since high school.”